Emmanuelkimutai/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-Write a function that returns the number of occurrence in a list Write a function that returns the reversed version of a list Write a function tht prints the number of arguments already printed and the new argument value
+Write a function that returns the number of occurrence in a list Write a function that returns the reversed version of a list Write a function tht prints the number of arguments already printed and the new argument value Write a function that converts a number from base 10 to another base passed as argument